abpframework/abp/docs/en/Index.md

 * [**Tenant Management**](Modules/Tenant-Management.md): Manages tenants for a [multi-tenant](Multi-Tenancy.md) (SaaS) application.

 See the [Application Modules](Modules/Index.md) document for all pre-built modules.

-### Startup Templates

-The [Startup templates](Startup-Templates/Index.md) are pre-built Visual Studio solution templates.
-You can create your own solution based on these templates to **immediately start your development**.

 ## Books